benvial/ferromtm/README.rst

 Coupled model and homogenization of ferroelectric-dielectric metamaterials.
 ---------------------------------------------------------------------------

-This repository provides the codes to run and postprocess the data for the results obtained in this research project.
+This repository provides the codes to run, postprocess the results and compile the article related to this research project.

 Requirements
 ++++++++++++